Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Introduction

 \section{Introduction}

-The quest for high accuracy in Deep Neural Networks (DNNs) has lead to the design of large network consisting of hundreds of layers with millions of trainable weights.
-Computation in such DNNs requires billions of multiply-accumulate operations (MACs) for a single image classification~\cite{sze2017efficient}.
-The natural question that arises is whether this amount of computation is indeed required~\cite{panda2016conditional}.
+State-of-the-art Deep Neural Networks (DNNs) usually consist of hundreds of layers and millions of trainable weights.
+At inference time, this translates into billions of multiply-accumulate operations (MACs) for a single input~\cite{sze2017efficient}.
+The training process of models is a computationally intensive task that is performed once.
+After training is completed, the trained model is used for inference.
+Inference requires fewer computations than training, however, the inference is performed multiple times.
+Hence, reducing the amount of computation during the inference is an interesting ongoing goal~\cite{han2016eie}.
+Moreover, modern DNNs usually apply the same number of operations for every inputs, and the natural question that arises is whether this amount of computation is indeed required~\cite{panda2016conditional}.

 In this paper, we focus on the computational effort spent on inference in DNNs.
-(For simplicity, we measure the computational effort in the number of multiply-accumulate operations (MACs)).
-Many conjecture that the computational effort required for classifying images is not constant and depends on the image~\cite{bengio2015conditional,graves2016adaptive,figurnov2017spatially,panda2016conditional,teerapittayanon2016branchynet}.
-We claim that the required computational effort for classification is an intrinsic yet hidden property of the images.
+For simplicity, we measure the computational effort in the number of multiply-accumulate operations (MACs).
+Many claim that the computational effort required for classifying images should depend on the image~\cite{graves2016adaptive,figurnov2017spatially,panda2016conditional,teerapittayanon2016branchynet}.
+We claim that the required computational effort for classification is an intrinsic yet hidden property of the inputs.
 Namely, some images are much easier to classify than others, but the required computational effort needed for classification is hard to predict before classification is completed.

-The desire to spend the ``right'' computational effort in classification leads to the first goal in this work. \begin{goal} Provide an architecture in which the computational effort is proportional to the complexity of the input. \end{goal}
+The desire to spend the ``right'' computational effort in classification leads to the first goal in this work. \begin{goal} Given a model $M$, design a model $M'$ in which the computational effort during the classification of an input $x$ is proportional to the likelihood of misclassifying $x$ using $M$. \end{goal}